1nonl1/chemistryHelper/README.md

 ## Running the Program

-To run the program, execute the following command:
+To run the program, execute the following command (Make sure you are in the correct directory!!!):
 ```
 python main.py
 ```